qaalabs/DE5M4/docs/c-svc/1a-git.md

 ## Create a file
 - Create your first file by running: `nano hello.py`
-- Enter the line: `print('Hello, World!')
+- Enter the line: `print('Hello, World!')`
 - Save the file
 - Show all the files, including hidden files: `ls -al`

 ## See the status of your Git repository
 - To see the status run: `git status`

-## Add your file to your Git repository
+## Get ready to add your file to your Git repository
-- To see the status run: `git add hello.py`
+- To add your file to the Git repository run: `git add hello.py`
-- To see the status run: `git status`
+- Now see the status: `git status`

 ## Commit your file to the Git repository
 - To commit your file run: `git commit -m "This is a python program"`
 - The text after the `-m` flag is a commit message
-- To see the status run: `git status`
+- Now see the status: `git status`